- Positions that are posted are frozen.

 Electronic equipment must be encrypted and meet all of the Middlebury’s security requirements.
 Employees need to provide a secure location for Middlebury-owned equipment and agree not to use it, or allow others to use it, except for Middlebury business.

-Generally, Middlebury will not pay for the following expenses nor reimburse for expenses prohibited by Middlebury policy, including, but not limited to:
+Generally, Middlebury will not pay for or reimburse for expenses prohibited by Middlebury policy, including, but not limited to the following:

 - Maintenance or repairs of privately-owned equipment